TahreemSaleem/MapReduceHadoop/README.md

 ## Getting Started ##
 In order to participate and start working on this assignment, you should do the following:
-* Register on se-gitlab.inf.tu-dresden.de
+* Register on se-gitlab.inf.tu-dresden.de .
-* Setup your account credentials (ssh-keys)
+* Setup your account credentials (ssh-keys).
-* FORK the SE2W 2019 Assignment2
+* **FORK** the SE2W 2019 Assignment2.
-* Clone the repository on your local machine
+* Clone the repository on your local machine.

-There are two options of developing with the provided repository:
+Having done the aforementioned, there are two options of developing with the provided repository:
 1. Using the eclipse project file provided in the top-level directory
 2. Using your favorite editor coupled with the Dockerfile in the toplevel directory Since option 1 is trivial, the belwo provided instructions are to help you work with the docker file.
-3. Install docker in your machine
+    a.
+Install docker in your machine
-4. In the toplevel directory with the Dockefile, run `docker image build -t se_assignment:2 .` the above command will build the image, download all the data needed for the assignment, run ant build command and then runAllExamples.
+    b.
+In the toplevel directory with the Dockefile, run `docker image build -t se_assignment:2 .`
+        the above command will build the image, download all the data needed for the assignment, run ant build command and then runAllExamples.
         `docker run --privileged --rm -it -v `realpath ./Source`:/Source se_assignment:2  bash` will create a docker container which one could use to execute the code.
 Ensure that the ./Source path is where your code is.
         Enter the container by searching for it using 'docker image ps' and the docker attach.
         Execute ant runSolution1 or, ant runSolution2  and ant runAllSolutions to respectively do the apt named tasks.
         The output of the tasks should inform you of success or failure of the given solution.
+** Noteworthy Points**
-5. Push your code to se-inf.gitlab whenever you make and commit changes.
+1. Push your code to se-inf.gitlab whenever you make and commit changes.
-6. We run/evaluate your solutions everyday and you will be sent an email showing your score based on the output of your program.
+2. We run/evaluate your solutions everyday and you will be sent an email showing your score based on the output of your program.
 7. The tasks are described below

 In order to complete the tasks below, please fill the gaps code wise in the src/solutions package.
 Note: You can use Eclipse or any favorite Java IDE to accomplish those tasks.